carlosolarte/ADTree-maude/README.md

-This package is free software; you can redistribute it and/or modify it under the terms of GNU Lesser General Public License (see the COPYING file).
+This package is free software; you can redistribute it and/or modify it under the terms of GNU Lesser General Public License (see the LICENSE file).

 ## Refences

-[1] _Sjouke Mauw, Martijn Oostdijk_: Foundations of Attack Trees.
-ICISC 2005:
+[1] _Barbara Kordy, Sjouke Mauw, Saša Radomirović, Patrick Schweitzer_:
+Attack–defense trees.
+Journal of Logic and Computation, Volume 24, Issue 1.
-186-198
+2004 186-198

 [2] _Jaime Arias, Carlos E. Budde, Wojciech Penczek, Laure Petrucci, Teofil Sidoruk, Mariëlle Stoelinga_: Hackers vs. Security: Attack-Defence Trees as